Michael Codd: Commissioner

 Codd's retirement was short lived as on December 12, 1973, mayor-elect Abraham Beame announced Codd as his choice for police commissioner.
-Codd planned to have civilians take over more of the non-law enforcement in department and soon after taking office announced he would move 1,000 officers from clerical assignments to street patrol.
+Codd planned to have civilians take over more of the non-law enforcement duties in department and soon after taking office announced he would move 1,000 officers from clerical assignments to street patrol.
 In November 1974 he fired 19 police officers for accepting a total of $240,000 in payoffs from gamblers.
 In 1976 he gave Vittoria Renzullo command of the First Precinct in Lower Manhattan, making her the first woman to head a police precinct in New York City.

 On June 30, 1975, the NYPD was forced to lay off 5,000 employees due to the city's financial crisis.
 The following year the department and the Police Benevolent Association of the City of New York became locked in bitter negotiations over pay raises and work schedules that saw demonstrations thousands of off-duty officers at police stations and Codd's home.
 20 officers were accused of misconduct during the protests and the head of the PBA was fined $7,500 and placed on one-year probation for refusing an assignment and picketing while on duty.
 The PBA requested amnesty for the officers as part of contract negotiations, but Codd refused.

 Codd led the department during the New York City blackout of 1977, which saw over 2,000 looting incidents and an estimated $1 billion in losses.
 The department was criticized for not stopping the looting, however Codd and Mayor Beame contended that there were not enough officers available to stop the looting.
 The department made a total of 3,777 arrests and 418 officers were injured (18 seriously injured) during the 25-hour blackout.